 A couple more artists mentioned by Ed Jeavons.
 The first was Ian McKeever.
 Ed described his work as 'subdued'.
 From what I can see his work is largely large abstract which one of the biog's describes as 'essentially abstract but also anchored in experiences of the landscape and interiors'.
-An example suggests strong but limited and sometimes subdued palette, but well worth pursuing to fuel my abstract landscape aspirations:
+An example suggests strong but limited and sometimes subdued palette, but well worth pursuing to fuel my abstract landscape aspirations: He also talked about Peter Doig.
+Again someone who's work I have come across and find very powerful if a little too mystical for my liking.

 No comments: